 Please contact us so that we may assist you in determining an investment strategy best appropriate for your needs and circumstances.

 A Platform, sometimes called a fund supermarket, is generally the route recommended to hold client assets from different fund managers or shares.
 We regularly research the market to establish the most cost efficient Platform solutions, providing clients secure 24/7 access to valuations and investment information, together with comprehensive end of year statements acceptable to HMRC.

-Saving in a NISA provides you with certain tax benefits, primarily that growth is not subject to Capital Gains Tax and any income or interest earned within the NISA is free from any further income taxation (dividend income carries a 10% income tax credit that cannot be reclaimed, even within the NISA).
+Saving in a ISA provides you with certain tax benefits, primarily that growth is not subject to Capital Gains Tax and any income or interest earned within the ISA is free from any further income taxation.

 The value of investments and income from them may go down.
 You may not get back the original amount invested.